Uses: Dual purpose utility meat and eggs.

 Colours: Black, Blue, White (Standardised UK).

-Useful to Know: Docile and a good choice to have around with children.
-Available in Bantam size.
+Useful to Know: Available in Bantam size, the Australorp is docile and a good choice to have around with children.
+They can be kept in behind a low fence.

 Photo: A Blue Australorp owned by Chris Burrows.
 Photo courtesy Rupert Stephenson.